chattcp/docs/src/tcp-analysis-using-chattcp.md

 Have you downloaded ChatTCP?
 If not, you can click this link to download it: [chattcp.com](https://chattcp.com)

-Before we start, we need to prepare a pcap (or pcapng) file, which is a packet capture file.
+Before we start, we need to prepare a PCAP (or PCAPNG) file, which is a packet capture file.
 If you forget how to write the tcpdump command, ChatTCP provides a small utility: [TCPDump Command Helper | ChatTCP](https://chattcp.com/en/tcpdump-helper)

 ## Select a File to Open

-Open ChatTCP, click "Click to select a file" and choose a pcap file to open.
+Open ChatTCP, click "Click to select a file" and choose a PCAP file to open.

 ![Click to select file](/images/tcp-analysis-using-chattcp/chattcp-app-main-window.webp)